Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The sixth file is the automation of the command chmod u+x filename The seventh file is the automation of the command chmod +114 filename The eighth file is the automation of the command chmod +x filename
+The sixth file is the automation of the command chmod u+x filename The seventh file is the automation of the command chmod +114 filename The eighth file is the automation of the command chmod +x filename The ninth file is the automation of the command chmod 007 filename